File IO in NodeJS

 - file input is when your program reads the contents of a file (the file's contents are 'input' into your program).
 File input is also known as reading a file (usually from the computer's hard drive) into your program.

 When using JavaScript in the browser, you cannot do file IO without jumping through some hoops.
 This is for security reasons.
 When a browser loads a web page from the internet, it will not allow the JavaScript code to do file IO operations unless certain security checks are completed.
-Imagine if you visited a web page that could read the files on your hard drive, and send the information to other computers on the internet.
+Imagine if you visited a web page, and the JavaScript code could read the files on your hard drive.
+It could then send the information to other computers on the internet.
 This would put your privacy in grave danger!
 Or, if you visited a web page that wrote a malicious file to your computer.
 For these reasons, browsers are made to prevent JavaScript code from doing file IO operations.
-Browsers, it is said, put your JavaScript code into a 'sand box' and won't allow it to interact with many features of the underlying operating system.
+Browsers are designed to protect you, and by default they won't allow JavaScript code to interact with many features of the underlying operating system.

-Create a file named file-io-example.js inside the samples folder.
+Create a file named file-io-example.js inside the samples folder of your node-sample-project.
 Then put this code into it, which will create a file on your computer's hard drive:

 const fs = require("fs");